the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Cult of Ignis
 - Armor units gain +1 Movement from their UA.
+- Coal Plants no longer boost Culture.
-- However, the Temple is nerfed to remove both its bonus to Local Happiness and their instant Pantheon (was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
+- The Temple is nerfed to remove both its bonus to Local Happiness and their instant Pantheon (was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
 - Fuel Depots are also nerfed: they only add +1 Culture to Oil tiles.
 - Sanctums are buffed: they add +1 Faith while the faction has Power and don't have as much of a reduction in Science gain compared to standard Libraries.
 - Initiate Schools are nerfed: they lose the added Science yields to Rubble/Ruins and the extra starting XP to new units is only granted to Armor units.
 However, they add +1 Culture/Faith while the faction has Power.